 Obsessive music fan, specifically Bowie, Heart, Cheap Trick, Roxy Music, etc.

-35 Years Ago: XTC Takes a Great Leap Forward with ‘English Settlement’
+When XTC Took a Great Leap Forward on ‘English Settlement’

 'English Settlement' has become one of XTC's most enduring releases—a record with much to explore and messages that feel enduring and resonant today.